jonathanroehm/middleman-rspec-bootstrap4/README.md

 # middleman-rspec-bootstrap v1.0
-A basic "starting point" middleman app that uses my favorite tools and has example files ready to use.
+A basic "starting point" middleman app that is tested through RSpec with some additional handy features to help you get up and running quickly.

+I use this app as a starting point for new projects since it has a lot of convenient things already in place...
+CoffeeScript namespacing, example feature specs, RSpec and Capybara configurations, etc.

-Inspiration and starter points for RSpec is from [simonrice's](https://github.com/simonrice) [middleman-rspec](https://github.com/simonrice/middleman-rspec).
-Lots of appreciation.
+Note: Inspiration and starting points for getting my own initial Middleman apps up and running is thanks to [simonrice's](https://github.com/simonrice) [middleman-rspec](https://github.com/simonrice/middleman-rspec).
+Tons of appreciation to simonrice.

 ## TLDR;
-A walkthrough is down below, but get up and running quickly by following these commands...
-This assumes you have [ruby](https://www.ruby-lang.org/en/documentation/installation/), [homebrew](https://brew.sh) and [Google Chrome](https://www.google.com/chrome/) setup and in place on your machine.
+A detailed walkthrough is down below this TLDR... but if you're out of time and just need to get up and running quickly... go through this process.
+By the way, this assumes you have [ruby](https://www.ruby-lang.org/en/documentation/installation/), [homebrew](https://brew.sh) and [Google Chrome](https://www.google.com/chrome/) setup and in place on your machine.
 If you don't have those, get them in place first.

 Clone the repo (if copying and pasting the commands below, don't copy the $ sign into your terminal):
 ````